peteamiri/Tutorials/SalesForce/CertNote2.md

 * # hierarchy statistic field values.
 Note: To ensure accurate reporting, all campaigns in a hierarchy must use the same currency.

-Salesforce Sales Cloud-Campaign and ROI
+SalesForce Sales Cloud-Campaign and ROI
 Campaign contains name, start/end date, expected revenue, budget cost, actual cost.
 Can have different page layouts for each campaign type.

 Campaign members can be lead, contact, person account, with status.
 Can have different page layouts for each campaign type.
 Status can be set up through advanced setup.